ClickHouse/clickhouse-docs/docs/en/data-modeling/backfilling.md

 We will attempt to cover the following scenarios:

 1. **Backfilling data with existing data ingestion** - Data is already inserting and historical data needs to be backfilled.
 This historical data has been identified.
-2. **Backfilling data with no existing data ingestion** - Users have yet to start streaming new data into ClickHouse but have prepared their table and materialized views.
-They are ready to ingest.
-3. **Adding materialized views to existing tables** - New materialized views need to be added to a setup for which historical data has been populated and data is already streaming.
+2. **Adding materialized views to existing tables** - New materialized views need to be added to a setup for which historical data has been populated and data is already streaming.
 A timestamp, or montonotically increasing column, which can be used to identify a point in the stream is useful here and avoids pauses in data ingestion.

-For scenarios (1) and (2) we assume data will be backfilled from object storage.
+We assume data will be backfilled from object storage.
 In all cases we aim to avoid pauses in data insertion.

 We recommend backfilling historical data from object storage.
 While data should be exported to Parquet where possible for optimal read performance and compression (reduced network transfer), with a file size of around 150MB typically prefered, ClickHouse supports over [70 file formats]().

-### Using duplicate tables and views
+## Using duplicate tables and views

 For all of the scenarios we rely on the the concept of a "duplicate tables and views".
 These tables and views represent copies of those used for the live streaming data, and allow the backfill to be performed in isolation with an easy means of recovery should failure occur.
 For example, we have the following main `pypi` table and materialized view which computes the number of downloads per python project: